Escherichia or E. coli: Intestinal Flora and Bacterial Infection

 E. coli lives in the intestines of both humans and animals.
 A person can become infected by pathogenic strains of the bacterium by eating contaminated food or drinks or after touching feces— even a very small amount—that has come from an infected person or animal.
 Pathogenic bacteria can cause disease.

 One type of food that may contain dangerous strains of the microbe is undercooked beef.
 Bacteria in the cow's intestine can be transferred to the meat during the butchering process.
 Raw vegetables, sprouts, and fruits can be contaminated if they come into contact with animal manure or contaminated water.
-Raw milk products, raw nuts, and unpasteurized fruit juices may also cause E. coli food poisoning.
+Raw milk products, raw nuts, and unpasteurized fruit juices may also cause E. coli food poisoning, or foodborne illness.

 E.coli may be transferred to people when they touch an object contaminated by human or animal feces and then touch their mouth or nose.
 Fecal contamination of items in our environment is more common than many people realize.
 Even a tiny amount of feces can contain many bacteria.